-In list mode, the user has the ability to enable or disable the power line disturbance (PLD) simulator.
+In list mode, the user has the ability to enable or disable the disturbance simulator (PLD).
 If enabled, an extended list of options will become available to easily simulate many different power line disturbance conditions.
 Some of these waveforms include surge, sag, and dropout waveforms.
 The following example shows a dropout waveform: